ByAdham/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) forEach's default return value is undefined while map returns a new array. forEach is not chainable with other array methods such as .reduce and .filter.

 2. Explain the difference between a callback and a higher order function.
+A callback is a function that is passed into another function as a parameter/argument.
+A higher order function is the receiving function that acceps the callback as an argument and executes it (the callback) within its (the higher order) context.

 3. What is closure?

-4. Describe the four rules of the 'this' keyword.
+A closure gives you access to an outer function’s scope from an inner function

+4. Describe the four rules of the 'this' keyword. global binding: when no context is given to this i.e. it's written outside a function in the global window.
+The value of this becomes the console object implicit binding: inside methods (functions) of objects and this' value is the object i.e. left of the dot.
+It says when the function is invoked look to the left of the dot that's what "this" is explicit binding: used to bind using bind, call or apply objects together and explicitly make the 'this' value point to the binded object new binding: when a new object is constructed by invoking the constructor function with the new keyword the 'this' keyword points to the new object/instance created

 5. Why do we need super() in an extended class?
+Unlike prototypes where the new operator initializes the value of this in the object constructor and assigns it to the newly created object class extends doesn't do that.
+We have to explicitly tell the code to initialize the this values on the new object by calling the parent class.
+That's what super does

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.